History of Thomas Massie in Timeline

 In May 2014, Thomas Massie objected to a voice vote to award golf star Jack Nicklaus a gold medal recognizing his "service to the nation", and demanded a roll call vote.

-June 2014: Named "Mr. No" by Politico
+June 2014: Named 'Mr. No' by Politico

-2014: Supported hemp-related amendments
+2014: Sponsored hemp-related amendments

-2014: Massie calls for release of 28 redacted pages of Joint Inquiry into Intelligence Community Activities
+2014: Called for release of 28 redacted pages related to 9/11

-January 2015: Voted for Ted Yoho for Speaker
+January 2015: Voted for Ted Yoho for Speaker of the House

-October 2015: Voted for Dan Webster for Speaker
+October 2015: Voted for Dan Webster for Speaker of the House

-2015: Supported hemp-related amendments
+2015: Sponsored hemp-related amendments

 2015: Introduced the Federal Reserve Transparency Act

-2015: Voted Present on Joint Comprehensive Plan of Action
+2015: Voted Present on Iran Nuclear Agreement

 In 2015, Thomas Massie was the sole member of the House to vote "present" on the Joint Comprehensive Plan of Action, also known as the Iran nuclear agreement, citing Constitutional concerns.

-In 2019, Massie was one of nine lawmakers to sign a letter to Trump requesting a meeting with him and urging him to sign "Senate Joint Resolution 7, which invokes the War Powers Act of 1973 to end unauthorized US military participation in the Saudi-led coalition's armed conflict against Yemen's Houthi forces, initiated in 2015 by the Obama administration".
+In 2019, Massie was also one of nine lawmakers to sign a letter to Trump requesting a meeting with him and urging him to sign "Senate Joint Resolution 7, which invokes the War Powers Act of 1973 to end unauthorized US military participation in the Saudi-led coalition's armed conflict against Yemen's Houthi forces, initiated in 2015 by the Obama administration".

 In November 2016, Thomas Massie was the only member of the House to vote against an extension of U.S. sanctions against Iran.